jhvanderschee/hugocodex/content/posts/lessons-learned-porting-from-jekyll.md

 ### Getting the slug of the page

-There is no such thing as 'page.slug'.
-You have to use '.File.BaseFileName' instead.
+There is no such thing as `page.slug`.
+You have to use `.File.BaseFileName` instead.

 ### Cache busting your style.css